Wine Reviews – All Wine Glass Ratings

 Wine Review: 2021 Diora Pinot Noir – Pinot Noir with a Personal Vendetta

 Ah, the 2021 Diora Pinot Noir from Monterey.
 Sounds elegant, right?
-Diora—it just rolls off the tongue like it belongs in a candle commercial […]
+Diora—it just rolls off the tongue like it belongs in a candle […]

 Wine Review: 2022 Callie Collection Pinot Noir – Poppies, Punch, and Pinot Confusion